George Whitefield College: History

 The college is named after the 18th-century English evangelist George Whitefield.

 The precursor to George Whitefield College arose in the early-1970s when candidates for the CESA which is now called Reach SA Reformed Evangelical Anglican Church of South Africa ministry were trained at the Bible Institute of South Africa in Kalk Bay as they had been for many years.
-Bishop Bradley and other leaders of the Church became increasingly aware that future candidates were not receiving adequate training and knowledge of the doctrines, practices and history of the Church of England.
+Bishop Bradley and other leaders of the Church became increasingly aware that future ordination candidates were not receiving adequate training and knowledge of the doctrines, practices and history of the Church of England.
 It was decided that these candidates would meet once a week in the library at the Institute for tuition on the Book of Common Prayer and other issues central to the CESA worship.
 The Rev Barry Shucksmith from the Pinelands, Cape Town congregation took these lectures in the capacity as tutor until his return to England, and to the independent Anglican church based in the UK where he was made a bishop.
-In 1976, Rev David Streeter joined the Institute and later became warden of George Whitefield House based at that same Institute.
+In 1976, Rev David Streater joined the Institute and later became warden of George Whitefield House based at that same Institute.

 George Whitefield College (GWC) was established in 1989 on the initiative of Bishop Joe Bell, then presiding bishop of the Church of England in South Africa, and GWC's founding Principal was David Broughton Knox, who had been principal of Moore Theological College for 27 years.

 In 1997 GWC became affiliated with Potchefstroom University for Christian Higher Education, now known as North-West University, and with David Seccombe an accredited external New Testament professor of NWU.
 Up until 2010, most students of GWC were also students of NWU, and although they studied at GWC with GWC’s curriculum, they were able to graduate with the Bachelor of Theology.
 Since January 2010, GWC has offered its own BTh program, one that has been fully accredited by the Council on Higher Education [CHE].
 Since 2016 GWC has offered its own MTh (research) and since 2019 its own MTh (structured).
 Accreditation for its own doctoral program is being sought.